DAVINTLAB/GenderViolence-DataVis-Python/README.md

 # MARIA - Mapping and Analysis of Risks and Insights on Abuse Against Women

 **Welcome to the MARIA Project!**
-This repository is dedicated to the extraction, transformation, and analysis of data on domestic violence in Brazil, obtained from the **Women’s Service Center (Call 180)**.
-The project also features interactive dashboards created with Tableau Public for visualizing trends, patterns, and insights related to this critical issue.
+This repository is dedicated to extracting, transforming, and analyzing data on domestic violence in Brazil obtained from the **Women’s Service Center (Call 180)**.
+The project also features interactive dashboards created with Tableau Public to visualize trends, patterns, and insights related to this critical issue.
+The dashboards are available at https://public.tableau.com/app/profile/isabel.manssour4994/viz/MARIAEnglish/Incio.

 ---